Octupole deformation properties in the actinides region using Fayans functionals: Theoretical framework

 One of the most crucial points of Fayans functionals lies in their gradient of densities, namely in the normal and pairing parts of the Fayans EDF, where gradient of the normal density is present.
 For example, the $(\nabla x_{\text{pair}})^2$ term in Eq. (\ref{eq:Epair}) in essence simulates the effects of longer-ranged interactions, and non-local effects, and has been shown in earlier studies to present a stronger influence on the odd-even effects on the nuclear charge radius~\cite{Reinhard2017}.
 When computing the mean field, such term outputs a term containing Laplacian of matter density, which peaks on the nuclear surface.
 As such, while the pairing correlations will be stronger in even-even nuclei, they will grow weaker on odd-$A$ nuclei due to the impact of quasiparticle blocking, impacting then via this term on mean-field on nuclear surface.
 This potential improvement was one of the main points regarding Fayans EDFs as this effect on the nuclear radii along the isotopic chains has been underestimated by most commonly used EDFs~\cite{Shi2020}.

 Using the original Fayans EDF FaNDF0 parametrisation as a base, new parameter adjustment was carried out in~\cite{Reinhard2017}, utilizing data on various semi-magic and double-magic nuclei.
 In order to optimize the Fayans parameters, binding energies, charge radii, single-particle energy differences, neutron odd-even and even-even staggering energy differences were used.
 This lead to a new version of the reoptimized Fayans parameters, Fy(std), that would also be the foundation of subsequent Fayans EDFs.
 Down the line, those parameters were then readjusted using Calcium isotopes differential charge radii as additional constraints, which lead to Fy($\Delta r$).
-Later on, a new adjustment within the HFB framework provided the Fy($\Delta r$,HFB) parametrization~\cite{Reinhard2020}.
-Recently, those Fayans functionals have been successfully applied on various other isotopic chains in connection with state-of-the-art charge radii measurements~\cite{Miller2019,Koszorus2021,Reponen2021,Kortelainen2022,Tolokonnikov2015}.
+As initially observed in Ref.~\cite{Reinhard2017}, the parameter $h^\xi_\nabla$ is the key element driving the odd-even charge radius effects in Fayans calculations due to its implication on density gradients, as seen in Eq. (\ref{eq:Epair}).
+Thus, due to Fy(std) functional's optimization data constraining poorly the $h^\xi_\nabla$ parameter, its value became rather small, and, as a result, Fy(std) does not display any significant odd-even effect on the predicted Calcium isotopes charge radii.
+On the other hand, with Fy($\Delta r$), additional data on differential mean-square charge radii in Calcium isotopes was used, resulting to larger value of $h^\xi_\nabla$, and to larger odd-even effect in the charge radii.
+Later on, a new adjustment of Fy($\Delta r$) within the HFB framework provided the Fy($\Delta r$,HFB) parametrization~\cite{Miller2019}, which allowed the new functional to operate on weakly bound nuclei.
+Recently, those Fayans functionals have been successfully applied on various other isotopic chains in connection with state-of-the-art charge radii measurements~\cite{Reinhard2020,Koszorus2021,Reponen2021,Kortelainen2022,Tolokonnikov2015}.